-Sponsorship Thanks - We thank the Elks Lodge of Princeton #2129 for their generous donation to help fund our programs this year.
+Sponsorship Thanks - We thank the Elks Lodge of Princeton #2129 for their generous donation to help fund our programs.
 Please visit their website to see the special needs programs they host and support www.princetonelks2129.com.
 Due to COVID-19, events and programs may be more limited.

-Volunteer Thanks and Opportunities - We appreciate volunteers who helped at the NJ Triathalon in July and with our PTSA audit (3 hrs) usually in August and with teens willing to mentor/ buddy virtually with reading and activities (1-2hrs session).
+Volunteer Thanks and Opportunities - We appreciate volunteers who help us throughout the year.
+During the summer, SEPTSA needs help with our PTSA audit (3 hrs) usually in August and with teens willing to mentor/ buddy virtually with reading and activities (1-2hrs session).
 Throughout the year, we have volunteer opportunities for students and adults as short as 1-2 hours as well as more long term roles if desired.
 Service hours documented upon request.
 Contact Lori.Marabella@gmail.com for more information.

 If you have news both local and national that you'd like us to highlight on our website, contact Kathleen at KKZ4@Verizon.net